Before you start exploring opportunities in Norway you need to define what you are really looking for

 - Stores – 9:00 to 17:00 Mon-Wed and Fri, 9:00 to 19:00 Thu, 10:00 to 15:00 or 16:.00 Sat.
 Shopping malls normally have longer shopping hours.

 Background: Two centuries of Viking raids into Europe tapered off following the adoption of Christianity by King Olav TRYGGVASON in 994.
 Conversion of the Norway kingdom occurred over the next several decades.
 In 1397, Norway was absorbed into a union with Denmark that lasted more than four centuries.
 In 1814, Norwegians resisted the cession of their country to Sweden and adopted a new constitution.
 Sweden then invaded Norway but agreed to let Norway keep its constitution in return for accepting the union under a Swedish king.
 Rising nationalism throughout the 19th century led to a 1905 referendum granting Norway independence.
 Although Norway remained neutral in World War I, it suffered heavy losses to its shipping.
-Norway proclaimed its neutrality at the outset of World War II, but was occupied for five years by Nazi Germany (1940-45).
+Norway proclaimed its neutrality at the outset of World War II but was occupied for five years by Nazi Germany (1940-45).
 In 1949, neutrality was abandoned and Norway became a member of NATO.
-Discovery of oil and gas in adjacent waters in the late 1960s boosted Norway's economic fortunes.
+The Discovery of oil and gas in adjacent waters in the late 1960s boosted Norway's economic fortunes.
 The current focus is on containing spending on the extensive welfare system and planning for the time when petroleum reserves are depleted.
-In referendum held in 1972 and 1994, Norway rejected joining the EU.
+In a referendum held in 1972 and 1994, Norway rejected joining the EU.

-Climate: temperate along coast, modified by North Atlantic Current; colder interior with increased precipitation and colder summers; rainy year-round on west coast
+Climate: temperate along coast, modified by North Atlantic Current; colder interior with increased precipitation and colder summers; rainy year-round on the west coast

 Ethnic groups: Norway, Sami 60,000